An Optimal Switching Approach for Bird Migration: Numerical Methods

 \section{Numerical Methods}

+This section devoted to the numerical simulation results.
+To go beyond the standard optimal control framework, we explore the effect of partial vs perfect information in terms of the terminal reward function, representing the payoff an individual received if it survives the trip and arrives at the destination at a certain time $t$. {For simplicity, we focus on the case where the terminal reward is independent of the regime state (detour vs direct flight on arrival at $x=L$).} This reward function typically depends on climatic and biotic conditions such as availability of resources and competition.
+We assume it is a given function of $t$ for simplicity.

-This section is to give the numerical simulation approach. {For simplicity, we focus on the case where the terminal reward is independent of the regime state.} Let $g(t)$ account for the individual's perception of the terminal reward, which is inhabited from the past experience of the collective experience.
-Denote $G(t)$ as the actual terminal rewards, which depends on random factors such as climatic, biotic conditions, etc. Consider the following two cases
+Let $g(t)$ be the perceived terminal reward as a function of arrival time $t$ at $x=L$, which the individual leverages to optimize its switching strategy.
+This perceived terminal reward represents the ``best guess" of the individual concerning the condition at the terminal site $x=L$, which is inhabited from the past experience of the collective experience.
+Next, let $G(t)$ be the actual terminal reward.
+Consider the following two cases \begin{itemize} \item {(Perfect information)} \quad $g(t) = G(t)$; \item \text{(Partial information)} \quad $g(t) \neq G(t).$ \end{itemize}

-For the case of perfect information, we use PDE approach to calculate the value function $V(t,x)$ and focus on the optimal control (switching region) and $V(0,0)$, where $V(0,0)$ is the optimal control value for individuals starting at $(0,0)$.
+For the case of perfect information, we will use the variational PDE to calculate the value function $V(t,x)$ and obtain the optimal control given by switching regions, and the migratory payoff given the optimal control for individuals started from $(0,0)$, which will be represented by $V(0,0)$.
+This is the subject of the next subsection.